Introduction to machinery safety

 As an employer, you should consider how your workers use machinery.
 You should also have adequate maintenance arrangements in place to ensure it remains safe to use.

-- People can be struck and injured by moving parts of machinery or ejected material
+• people can be struck by moving parts or ejected material

-- Parts of the body can also be drawn in or trapped between rollers, belts and pulley drives
+• body parts can be drawn in or trapped between rollers, belts and pulley drives

-- People can be crushed, both between parts moving together or towards a fixed part of the machine, wall or other object.
-Two parts moving past one another can cause shearing
+• people can be crushed, between parts moving together or towards a fixed part of a machine, wall or other object, or 2 parts moving past one another can cause shearing

 Assessing and managing the risk